Leadgq/vue-preess/docs/question/base.md

   The author said "The ref should be used to define reactive data,rather than get a document instance or a component instance ".
 - Third, The Version add a new method called "useId".
 But so far, I do not know what is it used for.
-- Four, The new Version improved watch method.
-The Watch method has the ability to observe whether the data has changed.
+- Four, The new Version improved the watch method.
+The watch method has the ability to observe whether the data has changed.
+  But, If you do not want to observe data which has a particularly deep level.
+Because the watch method only receives a Boolean configuration. so, Now you can provide a number type to control the depth of observation.